-To receive a B.S. in NanoEngineering, students must complete 193 units.
-Every course (except NANO 1 and NANO 199) must be taken for a letter grade.
+To receive a B.S. in NanoEngineering, students must complete 185* units.
+Every course (except NANO 1 or 4 and NANO 199) must be taken for a letter grade.

-Humanities and social sciences (forty-eight units): This requirement is intended to fulfill the general-education requirements (GER) from respective colleges.
+General Education Requirements (forty-eight units*): This requirement is intended to fulfill the general education requirements (G.E.) from respective colleges.

 Basic sciences and mathematics (sixty units): This lower-division requirement includes twenty-four units of mathematics (MATH 18 (formerly MATH 20F) and 20A-E), sixteen units of physics (Phys 2A–D), sixteen units of chemistry (Chem 6A–C, 7L), and four units of biology (BILD 1).

-Engineering Preparation (sixteen units): This requirement covers basics in computer programming, circuit analysis and circuits lab (NANO 15, and ECE 25, 35, 65).
+Engineering Preparation (twelve units): This requirement covers basics in computer programming, circuit analysis and circuits lab (NANO 15, NANO 106**, and NANO 107***).

 Nanoengineering core (thirty-seven units): This requirement is constituted of a one-unit seminar (NANO 1) and nine core courses (NANO 101 to 104, 110 to 112, and 120A-B).

 Nanoengineering electives (eight units): This requirement must be chosen from among the upper-division NANO courses (NANO 100 - 199) offered by the Department, or a NANO graduate course that has been approved by a student petition.